 A software update to patch these vulnerabilities has been released by Google, and Chrome users are advised to urgently install it.
 The software update “addresses vulnerabilities that an attacker could exploit to take control of an affected system,” reports the US Cybersecurity and Infrastructure Security Agency (CISA) Further details are presently unavailable.

+Roughly 80% of successful cyber security breaches now emanate from zero day attacks.
 To read the original Google blog post on the subject, click here.